 “This requires an incredible amount of policy knowledge, more than one group, definitely more than one person can bring to bear,” she says, “so the hope is that it can be a foundation for supporting research.”

-Gunn-Wright continuously brings back the question to how ordinary citizens would be affected by the programme, particularly the lower class and vulnerable.
+Gunn-Wright continuously brings back the question to how ordinary citizens would be affected by the programme.

 Other efforts to fill in the policy gap are outlined in report by Greg Carlock at Data For Progress, an upstart think tank.
-It details options for each of the programme’s large-scale goals, from investments in transit to building standards and new techniques in agriculture.
+It details options for each of the programme’s large-scale goals, from investments in public transit to eco-building standards and sustainable agricultural practices.

 “Climate change is an emergent property of a bad economic system,” Carlock says, referring to neoliberal market-based solutionism.
-Ultimately, the GND aims to transform what its proponents view as an outdated economic system and its tenuous power structures.
+Ultimately, the GND aims to transform what its proponents view as an outdated economic system.

-The grassroot dialectic, often impregnated with a tinge of American exceptionalism, may succeed in harnessing momentum and political support within the state and federal legislatures, but faces an uphill battle with public opinion.
-Not because of any preconceived notion: people outside of Washington’s gleaming corridors seem to be simply unacquainted with the initiative.
+The grassroots dialectic, occasionally tinged of American exceptionalism, may succeed in garnering momentum and political oompf within state and federal legislatures, but faces an uphill battle with public opinion: outside of Washington’s gleaming corridors, few people have ever heard about the Green New Deal.

 A recent survey from Yale Program on Climate Change Communications found that the principles underpinning GND command a majority and bipartisan support.
 But their research also shows that 82% of Americans have never heard of it.

-Linking the initiative with large scale job-creation could be the key to unlocking broad electoral support.
-Evan Weber, co-founder of Sunrise, believes they must: “connect [the GND] inextricably to the economic pain that so many Americans still feel, and show people that there’s a way to build a better economy and improve their lives through action on climate change.”
+Linking the initiative with large scale job-creation could unlock broad electoral support.
+Evan Weber, co-founder of Sunrise, believes that to succeed they must: “connect [the GND] inextricably to the economic pain that so many Americans still feel, and show people that there’s a way to build a better economy and improve their lives through action on climate change.”

-FDR was able to marshal the discontent of his time and channel it into productive endeavours.
-Pundits, environmentalists and dreamers everywhere are waiting to see if the US can do it again, in a green coat.
+FDR was able to channel discontent into productive endeavours of public utility.
+Pundits and environmentalists everywhere are waiting to see if the experiment can be repeated.
+In a green coating.

 Gustafson, A.; Rosenthal, S.; Leiserowitz, A.; Maibach, E.; Kotcher, J.; Ballew, M.; Goldberg, M..
 “The Green New Deal Has Strong Bipartisan Support”.
 Yale Program on Climate Change Communication.
 December 2018.